lunarc/lunarc_docs/docs/batch_system.md

 ## Running multiple serial jobs within a single job submission

-When you need to run many serial jobs, similar to the ones [*described above*](#basic-run-script), these should be bundled together and submitted to the job queue in a small number of submissions or even a single submission.
+When you need to run many serial jobs, similar to the ones [described above](#basic-run-script), these should be bundled together and submitted to the job queue in a small number of submissions or even a single submission.
 With SLURM is perfectly reasonable to run several hundred individual jobs in a single submission.
 To speed up the